shawnbot/aria-toggle/README.md

 # ARIA toggles
-This package contains [HTML custom element] definitions that turn ARIA-enabled buttons into dynamic toggles, and allow you to create accordion groupings with exclusive selections.
+This package contains [HTML custom element] definitions that turn [ARIA]-enabled buttons into dynamic toggles, and allow you to create accordion groupings with exclusive selections.

 ## Usage
 Grab [dist/aria-toggle.js](dist/aria-toggle.js) and include it in either the